 These are places that do not receive any light and are in constant shade.
 For this reason, the soil is often cool and dry or moist (not in-between).
 Deep shade is typically found at the base of trees and walls.

 Tips for Shade

 When choosing plants for shady areas, use pale bright colours like whites and pale pinks to ensure they stand out in the dark.
-Be sure to consult with your local GroMór expert on what is right for your space.

 Our Top Ten Shade Tolerant Plants

 A very popular shrub with big pompom flower heads available in shades of pink, white or blue.
 These hardy plants can tolerate most types of shade except deep shade and perform well in any type of soil.

 A luscious iconic plant that loves all conditions.
 Ferns are known for loving all types of shade, try an Osmunda Regalis or Japanese Painted varieties for the wet Irish climate.

 A very popular evergreen perennial, they are renowned for there rich colours that can rival even that of a flower.
 They enjoy the shade with the exception of deep shade.
 Try the Cherry Cola for a deep red or Amber Waves for a butterscotch colour.